Clinical Practice (BSc)

 |Other qualifications||120 credits points at HE level 1 (CQFW level 4) in nursing, midwifery or a subject area relevant to health verified by certification, (e.g. Certificate in Professional Practice)ORRelevant prior learning or experience that allows for the necessary 120 credits at HE level 1 (CQFW level 4) to be accredited via the University APEL procedure: Please contact the AP(E)L Co-ordinator for further informationApplicants whose first language is not English or Welsh are required to provide proof of their proficiency in the English Language and must have attained a minimum overall score of 6.5 on the IELTS Test, no more than 2 years before the proposed date of application, to gain entry to the UniversityApplicants must be working/or able to gain experience in an area of Clinical Practice that allows achievement of the learning outcomes and clinical/ theory hours of the particular modules the student wishes to register forFunding that has been secured (whether self- or external funding)Employers/sponsors consent where applicableN.B.
 Students applying for ‘standalone’ modules outside of a BSc programme would need to fulfil the entry criteria outlined above, although evidence of previous study within the last 5 years would be desirable.
 Each module may also outline entry criteria in addition to those stated above.|

 The BSc (Hons) in Clinical Practice comprises a compulsory research Evidence Based Practice module (20 credits) two optional modules (30 credits each total of 60 credits), plus a Dissertation module (40 credits).
-These students may choose to exit the programme at an earlier stage - either completing single or multiple standalone modules (30 credits).
-Those who complete 120 credits will be awarded the Higher Education Diploma.
+Students may choose to exit the programme at an earlier stage or to complete single or multiple standalone modules (30 credits).
+These students will be awarded institutional credits.

 Those already holding a degree qualification